probins/map-make/lib/registry/components/Readme.md

 ** Tooltip (`tooltip.js`) shows name/title of vector feature on mouseover (not useful in devices without a mouse)

 ##### HTML/CSS
 Stored in *.html files, one for each component with DOM content. `html2register.js` converts these to a pseudo-module *.htm.js in `System.register` format, analagous to SystemJS plugin.
 These are then imported by the appropriate js file.
+This is a temporary arrangement until HTML Imports or their replacement are more widely supported.